developerdeepak25/MERN_pinterest_clone/README.md

 # MERN Pinterest Clone

-This is a Pinterest Clone with various features of it, Which u can see your self.
+This is a Pinterest clone with various features similar to it, which you can see for yourself.

 ## Project Setup - Locally